Monday, February 29, 2016

 Day 3: Tuesday, April 24, 2012

-We dressed and rode over to Fort Morgan stopping to buy gas, which I paid for 36.70 at Chevron.
-We rode to the Goodwill Store where I bought a pair shorts and a top for $6.00.
+We dressed and rode over to Fort Morgan, stopping to buy gas, which I paid $36.70 for at Chevron.
+We then rode to the Goodwill Store, where I bought a pair of shorts and a top for $6.00.

 Bahamas Bobs Beach Side Café

-I ordered Coconut Shrimp $6.00 (Coconut fried shrimp appetizer five large shrimp fried in a coconut batter).
+I ordered Coconut Shrimpfor $6.00 a coconut-friedd shrimp appetizerwith five large shrimp fried in a coconut batter).

-Paula ordered Island Sampler for everyone which included a combination of two fried cheese sticks, fried mushrooms and chicken tenders at a cost of $9.99.
+Paula ordered an Island Sampler for everyone, which included two fried cheese sticks, fried mushrooms, and chicken tenders, for $9.99.

-Paula also order Fried Stripped Pangus, with steamed royal reds cost $13.99.
+Paula also ordered Fried Stripped Pangus with steamed royal reds, which cost $13.99.

-Teresa ordered a Char-grilled delight Tuna sandwich $9.99.
+Teresa ordered a Char-grilled delight Tuna sandwich for $9.99.

-Becky ordered Stanial Cay Chicken Tenders fried golden brown and served with a delicious dipping sauce cost $6.99.
+Becky ordered Stanial Cay Chicken Tenders, fried golden brown and served with a delicious dipping sauce, for $6.99.

-We stopped at TCBY and we each ordered a Greek Yogurt.
+We stopped at TCBY, and we ordered Greek Yogurt.

 Day 4: Wednesday, April 25, 2012